openshift/installer/docs/user/ovirt/customization.md

 ### Minimal

-An example minimal oVirt install config is:
+An example minimal install config is:

 ```yaml
 apiVersion: v1